 Early Learning Scholarships Program

-MDE will ensure children and programs who receive early learning scholarships will continue being served and funded.
-MDE has updated guidance effective October 1, 2020 related to modification of Early Learning Scholarship policies due to the impact of COVID-19.
+MDE will ensure children and programs who receive state early learning scholarships continue to be served and funded.
+Visit this webpage for COVID-19 Guidance for Early Learning Scholarships.

-- The Minnesota Department of Education issues ongoing Nutrition Program Bulletins with time sensitive information and updated technical assistance and program guidance on their Food and Nutrition COVID 19 Resources page.
-For information on meal pattern waivers, see this Q & A and this application.
-You may submit questions to email@example.com
+The Minnesota Department of Education issues ongoing Nutrition Program Bulletins with time sensitive information, updated technical assistance and program guidance on the Food and Nutrition COVID-19 Resources webpage.
+For information on meal pattern flexibilities, see the Menus and Meal Patterns section of this Q&A and the Meal Pattern Flexibility Waiver Application Request Form sponsors can use to apply for a meal pattern waiver.
+Questions can be sent to email@example.com.

-The Minnesota Department of Health released public health guidance outlining how to safely operate youth and student programming.
+The Minnesota Department of Health released public health guidance outlining how to safely operate certified child care centers, youth programs and camps.
 The health and safety of children, students, teachers, staff and families is our top priority.
-If a program cannot adhere to the public health guidance and operate safely, the program cannot operate at this time due to the COVID-19 pandemic.
 More resources are available on the Minnesota Department of Health and the Centers for Disease Control and Prevention websites.
-If you have questions you can call the MDH COVID-19 School and Child Care Hotline at 651-297-1304 and 1-800-657-3504.
-Review the guidance for supporting distance and hybrid learners as you prepare to include students in your program.
+If you have questions you can email firstname.lastname@example.org.

 Additional information related to state guidance on operating and prioritizing the health, safety, and security of yourself, your staff, and the children and families in your care for is below.